msussek/sodamat/SodaMat/README_en.md

 ### Assembly of the parts __02_6x_Pumpenhalterung__

 - Insert a pump into a __02_6x_Pumpenhalterung__, glue a little bit of moss-rubber to the plastic part of the pump for noise decoupling and for better clamping (hot glue)
-- Stop the __02_6x_Pumpenhalterung__ from the inside at one of the side walls of the Ikea Samla box and measure that it is placed vertically in the middle, the distance from the top should be chosen so that the lid of the Samla box can still be closed without hitting the pump
+- Stop the __02_6x_Pumpenhalterung__ from the inside at one of the side walls of the Ikea Samla box and measure that it is placed vertically in the middle, the distance from the upper edge of the housing should be about 9 cm
 - Press the tabs of the holder firmly against the housing and mark the drill holes with the pen
 - Determine and measure a fixed distance of the front and rear pump to the centre point, for this purpose mark the boreholes by stopping the bracket + pump analogous to the previous description
 - Drill through the housing at the marked points with the 3.5 mm drill bit